baden03/print-o-matic/readme.txt

 * The plug-in was forked and completely rewritten from Print Button Shortcode by MyWebsiteAdvisor.

 == Upgrade Notice ==
+* Fixed issue with print in Safari
-* Fully tested with WordPress 5.2.1
+* Fully tested with WordPress 5.6.0
-* print window opens in new tab
-* uses wp_localize to pass variables to script
-* added option to include print-me scripts in admin dashboard
-* added reviver.lt's Edge fix